FredrikPedersen/Azure-Certifications/AZ-900/README.md

 ## <ins>2 The Benefits of Using Cloud Services</ins>

-### <ins>Learning goals</ins>
- - Describe the benefits of high availability in the cloud
- - Describe the benefits of reliability and predictability in the cloud
- - Describe the benefits of security and governance in the cloud
- - Describe the benefits of manageability in the cloud

 When building or deploying a cloud application, two of the biggest considerations are uptime (or availability) and the ability to handle demand (or scale).